boschni/json-merger/README.md

 # json-merger
 Merge JSON (or YAML) files and objects with operations like $import $remove $replace $merge and more.

-WORK IN PROGRESS, expect the API to change until 1.0.0.

 Table of Contents:
 ------------------
 * [API](#api)